Avoiding Spam Filters

 - Make sure to include how to opt out or unsubscribe from your survey invitations.

 - Use proper grammar and punctuation in subject lines and messages.
 Avoid: writing in all caps; words like free, win, and money; exclamation points, percent signs, money signs; referencing incentives or prizes in the subject line.

 Spam filters are customizable and can block emails containing specific words, and some networks or organizations have strict rules that automatically block or mark messages sent outside of a whitelist.
-You can allow SurveyMonkey IP addresses and domains so they aren't blocked by your organization.
+You can whitelist SurveyMonkey so they aren't blocked by your organization.